wearefrank/frank-runner/README.md

 Clone or download this Frank!Runner project into the projects folder that contains your Frank project(s) (make the frank-runner folder a sibling of your project folder).
-You can now run build.xml files in projects that already have them (like the example projects in frank-runner/examples).
+You can now run Frank!Runner build.xml files in projects that already have them (like the example projects in frank-runner/examples).
 See the sections [Eclipse](#eclipse) and [VSCode](#vscode) on how to use Eclipse and VSCode to run a build.xml.
-When Tomcat has started you can browse to the following
+When you're behind a Secure Web Gateway like Zscaler and/or need to download files from your organization's internal repository (e.g. Artifactory), see section [Root CA certificates](#root-ca-certificates).

-address:
+When Tomcat has started by running a Frank!Runner build.xml file you can browse to the following address:

 http://localhost